timw-nl/zuidakker_2.0/wp-content/plugins/cookie-law-info/readme.txt

 **Multilingual & Accessibility**

-- **Auto-Translation:** Automatically translate the banner into over 30 languages based on the visitor’s browser language.
+- **Auto-Translation:** Translate the banner into 40+ languages based on browser settings.

 - **Multilingual Compatibility:** Works with WPML and Polylang for multilingual sites.